Tanndev/Maelstrom/documentation/rules.md

 Once you've determined your action, dice pool, and difficulty, it's time for some of that sweet, sweet randomness.

 ##### Step 1: Roll
-Roll a number of ten-sided dice equal to your dice pool and roll any bonus dice due to specialties.
+Roll a number of ten-sided dice equal to your dice pool.
 Each die can have one of three results:
-- Each die showing a number equal to or greater than your difficulty is a success
+- Each die showing a number equal to or greater than your difficulty is a success.
 - Each die showing a 1 is a botch.
-- Each other die is a failure (sometimes called a simple failure)
+- Each other die is a failure.
+(Sometimes called a simple failure.)

+If you're using a specialty, also roll any bonus dice that you earn.
+Remember that 1s are not botches for bonus dice, so be sure to keep them separate.

 ##### Step 2: Count Successes
 Count how many dice are showing a number equal to or greater than your difficulty number; these are your successes.

 If you have a threshold, immediately remove that number of successes.
 Any successes removed in this way don't count at all and aren't considered cancelled; they effectively never happened at all.
 (Note: this affects successes, not the dice themselves.
-So it does not prevent you from adding additional dice by using a speciality.
-It can still remove successes from added dice, however.)
+So it does not prevent you from adding bonus dice by using a speciality.
+It can still remove successes from those dice though.)

 ##### Step 3: Subtract Botches
 Ones are bad.
 Count how many dice are showing a 1; these are your botches.
 Each botch you roll cancels one of your successes.